Roni Feinstein

-During the period of COVID-19, I have devoted myself to trying to get the word out about the fantastic, technically innovative work of an entirely unknown, 86-year-old artist I first encountered in October of 2019.
+During the period of COVID-19, I devoted myself to trying to get the word out about the fantastic, technically innovative work of an entirely unknown, 88-year-old artist I first encountered in October of 2019.
 At that time, I was asked by the Jewish Federation and Family Services of Orange County to help organize a one-night-only exhibition of work by Holocaust survivors in our area.
 I met a number of wonderful individuals with fascinating stories, some of whom made terrific art.
 However, when I entered Mila Gokhman’s tiny, one bedroom apartment, it literally rocked my world.
 The apartment held a treasure trove of museum-quality art and design dating back almost fifty years.
-Golden Rain (or Manna from Heaven to the Suffering … [Read more...]
+Golden Rain (or Manna from Heaven to the Suffering Earth), 1973. … [Read more...]

 Sublime Poetry: Vija Celmins at SFMOMA